 Driving is a skill that is learned over time, and it’s one that many people begin to take for granted when they feel that they have this skill mastered.
 Unfortunately, driving a motor vehicle is operating an enormous machine that moves at high rates of speed, and the loss of focus on such a task for even one split-second can immediately lead to total disaster.
 This is a public safety problem that seems to have gotten much worse in the United States in recent years as different entities have begun to track this trend more closely in a statistical sense.

-One positive with regards to this issue is that more awareness has come about across the country as concerned citizens, advocacy groups and even state legislatures have acted in an attempt to curb the tide of distracted driving injuries and fatalities.
+has come about across the country as concerned citizens, advocacy groups and even state legislatures have acted in an attempt to curb the tide of distracted driving injuries and fatalities.
 The United States Centers for Disease Control and Prevention, or the CDC, has gotten involved by publishing its own statistics and issuing reports from time to time.
 The CDC has issued another new report regarding the statistics relating to distracted driving crashes, and it can be found here.
 Unfortunately, the news is not good.